Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 The energy density for $\ket{\psi_\Plaq}$ can be computed easily and yields an upper bound to the exact ground state energy.
 See section~\ref{sec:variation}.
-At $V=0$, it takes for example the value $-1/3$ which is clearly above the numerically determined value of $\approx -0.38$ (Fig.~\ref{fig:q_energy}).
+At $V=0$, it takes for example the value $-t/3$ which is clearly above the numerically determined value of $\approx -0.38t$ (Fig.~\ref{fig:q_energy}).
 One can improve $\ket{\psi_\Plaq}$ as a variational state by adding flip excitations in sublattices $B$ and $C$.
 This is possible due the fact that $3$-plaquettes occur in $B$ and $C$ with density $1/8$.

-A finite energy gap for the plaquette phase was advocated in Ref.~\cite{Moessner2001-86} with an indirect numerical confirmation based on the magnetization for three different temperatures.
-As a matter of fact, it is possible to estimate excitation gaps on the basis of imaginary-time correlation functions.
-The computation is described in appendix~\ref{appx:gap}.
-Our results are presented in Fig~\ref{fig:gaps}: Starting from the star phase, the gap estimate decreases in a marked behavior around the first order phase transition at $\VtC$.
+A finite energy gap for the plaquette phase was advocated in Ref.~\cite{Moessner2001-86} with an indirect numerical confirmation based on the observation that RMS magnetizations for three different temperatures coincided at $V/t=0$.
+Finding this at a single point is not fully conclusive and is also complicated by the fact that the RMS magnetization vanishes in the plaquette phase according to Eq.~\eqref{eq:mzScaling}.
+It is possible to estimate excitation gaps, more directly, on the basis of imaginary-time correlation functions.
+The computation, based on dimer-dimer correlators and plaquette-flip correlators, is described in appendix~\ref{appx:gap}.
+Our results are presented in Fig.~\ref{fig:gaps}: Starting from the star phase, the gap estimate decreases distinctly around the first order phase transition at $\VtC$.
 Then, it increases again in the plaquette phase, and eventually goes to zero as we approach the RK point at $V/t=1$.
-This is clear evidence for a finite gap in the plaquette phase with a maximal value of roughly $0.7t$ around $V/t\approx 0.1$.
-In the vicinity of the RK point, the curves for gap estimates in Fig~\ref{fig:gaps}, computed at different $\beta$, are not converged with respect to the temperature anymore.
-The reason is simply that, as the gap vanishes, temperatures would have to be reduced more and more to obtain the actual gap from the imaginary-time correlators.
-Also, fitting the correlation functions becomes more difficult as they ultimately change from an exponential to an algebraic decay.
-Further evidence for the finite gap is given by the temperature dependence of observables.
-When lowering the temperature, observables should converge, once the temperature is sufficiently below the gap.
-This is confirmed in Fig.~\ref{fig:mag_vs_vt_tempN}.
+This is clear evidence for a finite gap in the plaquette phase with a value of about $0.6t$ at $V/t=0.1$.
+This is further supported by the (exponential) convergence of different observables at finite temperatures as shown in Fig.~\ref{fig:Tconverge}.
+In the vicinity of the RK point, gap estimates in Fig.~\ref{fig:gaps}, computed from correlators at different temperatures, do not coincide anymore.
+The reason is simply that, as the gap vanishes, temperatures have to be reduced more and more to obtain the actual gap from the imaginary-time correlators.
+Also, fitting the correlation functions becomes more difficult as their decay ultimately changes from exponential to algebraic.